Let helpPlan My Trip

 Recent Guide Reviews

 Sergey showed an outstanding guiding on peak Lenin while bringing me and my wife to the top.
-We hope to finish Snow Leopard program with his company ...
-MoreReview for Sergey Baranov, Tour guide in Antarctica, Antarctica
+We hope to finish Snow Leopard program ...
+MoreReview for Sergey Baranov

 The coldest, driest, wildest, iciest and most inhospitable continent on the planet is a plethora of superlatives like no other.
 Governed by the whim of the most basic elemental forces, Antarctica’s apocalyptic ice shelves and glacial deserts span more than 14 million square kilometres of the world’s most southerly territory, enshrining its rocky surface in vast ice sheets more than one kilometre thick.